 PÄRNU FILM FESTIVAL MUST RECEIVE:

-a) A completed entry form available at our homepage (http://eformular.com/filmfestival/parnuff2020.html#stay).
-On the entry form, you will be asked to provide detailed information of the film, and a synopsis.
+On the entry form, please provide detailed information of the film and add the synopsis.

 The e-mail address for sending video files, links and other submission

 SELECTION PROCEDURE AND FOLLOW-UP

-After the selection, the following materials must be sent to the festival by September 25, 2020:
+After the selection, the following materials must be sent to the festival by June 1st, 2023:

-* Two high-resolution film stills or 2 photos of the film (full-colour, resolution of 300 dpi, preferably in JPG format). * The dialogue list in English for the translation department.
+* Two high-resolution film stills or 2 photos of the film (full-colour, resolution of 300 dpi, preferably in JPG format).

 * Use the publicity material of the selected film (electronic press kit, press books, posters, stills, etc.) to promote the festival.

-This selection of festival films will be screened after the festival in a limited number of Estonian theatres, and all screenings have to be free to public.
+This selection of festival films will be screened after the festival in a limited number of Estonian theatres, and all screenings will be free to the public.

 JURIES AND AWARDS

-There are 4 categories of competition:
+There are 5 categories of competition:

 DOCS FOR KIDS:

-• The best children documentary
+• To the best documentary for children

 NATIONAL DOCUMENTARY COMPETITION:

-• The best Estonian documentary
+• To the best Estonian documentary

-Before submitting an entry form to Pärnu Film Festival, please read through the festival regulations!
+Before submitting an entry form to the Pärnu Film Festival please read through the festival regulations!

-If the documentary does not meet all the requirements mentioned above, it will not be eligible for selection.
+If the documentary does not meet all the requirements mentioned above it will not be eligible for selection.

 Other contacts of the festival:

-Tel +372 5024947 Tel +372 55661974
+Tel +372 5024947